T2MNetwork/website/_pages/2025/cfp.md

 The conference will take place  __onsite__.

 Economists from all fields relevant to macroeconomics are encouraged to submit (<a href="{% link _pages/submit.md %}">here ✉</a>).

-The deadline is on February 15th and
+The deadline is on February 15th and decisions will be notified by mid-march.

 A poster session will be held, and submitters can choose to participate by selecting the option in the submission form.